michaelsuzukisagi/lovematch-driver/tutorial.md

 cd into lovematch
 ./run.sh
 ```
-- Verify all running and that there are 4 users.
+- Verify love match add-on is running and that there are 4 users.
 ```
 http://localhost:8080/alfresco/service/sample/lovematch
 ```